-Gold Nuggeting: A Critical Step in Vulnerability Remediation Prioritization
+Gold Nuggeting: A Critical Step in Vulnerability Remediation Prioritization in 2020

 January 6, 2020

-This blog post introduces the concept of outstanding network asset detection, or what we call Gold Nuggeting, a critical step in vulnerability remediation prioritization.
+Focusing on a vulnerability report example, this blog post introduces the concept of outstanding network asset detection, or what we call Gold Nuggeting, a critical step in vulnerability remediation prioritization.

 Finding interesting network devices is a fundamental part of the vulnerability prioritization process employed by Delve.
 While many different factors are taken into account when making predictions about the importance of a given vulnerability (see “Prioritization is for Everyone”), the evaluation of the underlying asset’s appeal to a potential adversary is a critical step.
 Yet, this is a non-trivial problem.